PrasannaKumarKottakota/Programming/README.md

 # Programming

-The above programs are used for modeling, design and develop a communication sytem
+The above programs are used for modelling, design and development of a communication sytem